RoaringBitmap/RoaringBitmap/README.md

 generate a RoaringBitmap which lies in RAM.
 As the name suggest, the ImmutableRoaringBitmap itself cannot be modified.

-This designed was inspired by druid.io.
+This design was inspired by druid.io.

 One can find a complete working example in the test file TestMemoryMapping.java.

 Note that you should not mix the classes from the org.roaringbitmap package with the classes from the org.roaringbitmap.buffer package.
 They are incompatible.
+They serialize to the same output however.

 Download
 ---------